sean-r-g/CRUDApp1/README.md

 * Mongoose
 * Heroku
 ## Issues Along the Way
 I didn't run into any major issues with the initial app development, fortunately, but did hit quite a few snags adding in the the user/login functionality.
 The primary issue I ran into is that after I created an initial test user, I was unable to create more.
-The user information was being read as 'undefined' and would not actually add a new user to the collection.
+The user information was being read as ```undefined``` and would not actually add a new user to the collection.
 After reading through the Heroku error logs, I determined the issue was related to the collection indexes.
 After digging in more, I came to the conclusion that the error was caused by a change I made in the User Schema after creating the initial test account, resulting in multiple indexes being created.
 After dropping the extraneous index, everything functioned appropriately when creating new users.